Independent Review of Risk Management Framework

 Ethical AI Frameworks Development

-Our Compliance SME will set up or review your ethical AI frameworks and guidelines in line with the AI Act’s requirements, focusing on fairness, accountability, transparency, and data governance.
+The Compliance Subject Matter Expert will develop or review your ethical AI frameworks and guidelines through the lens of the AI Act, focusing on fairness, accountability, transparency and data governance with a fine-tooth comb.

 4